Build Your Own Web Server From Scratch In JavaScript

 6.2 Content-Length

-The length of the body is somewhat complicated, because there are 3 ways to indicate the body length.
-The first way is to use the Content-Length field to specify the length of the body directly.
+The length of the body is complicated because there are 3 ways to determine it.
+The first way is to use Content-Length, which contains the length of the body.

-Some ancient HTTP/1.0 software doesn’t send the Content-Length field, the payload body is just the rest of the connection, and the parser reads the socket to EOF and that’s the body.
-Not only does this design not allow the connection to be reused for multiple requests, but it also has trouble dealing with premature connection close as the receiver dosen’t know whether the payload was received in full.
+Some ancient HTTP/1.0 software doesn’t use Content-Length, so the body is just the rest of the connection data, the parser reads the socket to EOF and that’s the body.
 This is the second way to determine the body length.
+This way is problematic because you cannot tell if the connection is ended prematurely.

-Chunked encoding allows applications to transmit the response while generating it on the fly.
+This allows the server to send the response while generating it on the fly.
 This use case is called streaming.
 An example is displaying real-time logs to the client without waiting for the process to finish.

 Another Layer of Protocol